ayushmanpandey0986-netizen/salary_prediction_ensemble/README.md

 1. Add more job market datasets for better generalization.

-2. Deploy app to Heroku / Render / AWS.
+2. Deploy app to Render.

 3. Add interactive visualizations for salary insights.